 As a hurricane batters the land, the water in the basement rises making it easier for the alligators to get to them.
 Haley summons up the courage inside to make sure she and her father survive.

 Review, by @Reelreviewer

 See ya later, alligator!

 In a while, crocodile!Lyrics (by Bobby Charles) from ‘See You Later, Alligator, sung by Bill Haley and the Comets.

 Given the relentlessly grim, gripping atmosphere in Crawl – impeccably maintained throughout by master Aja, the man behind the eye-popping, genuinely terrifying descent into hell The Hills Have Eyes (2006) – the above choice of song to close the movie is a brilliantly glib touch.

 It’s not entirely unexpected – for what other song could the filmmakers have chosen?! – but it also neatly draws a line under the proceedings.
-Truth be told, with the number of violent reptilian attacks our heroes miraculously survive (no matter how many body parts are shredded off), the film was getting to the stage of preposterous.
+Truth be told, with the number of violent reptilian attacks our heroes miraculously survive (no matter how many body parts are shredded off), the film was getting preposterous.

 Irrespective of how it eventually tires your patience, Aja lobs enough seat-gripping moments to make you soil your underwear BIG TIME.
 I’m not prone to cinematic evacuations, but there’s only so much squirming you can do before the man levees break.
 I might as well have chucked my knickers in the bin after seeing Crawl – no amount of scrubbing and Vanish Stain Action will shift those stains.